D36u99er/ktai-router/blog/en/maybe-we-can-do-more-with-the-route.md

 GeminiResponse -> GeminiTransformer -> OpenAIResponse -> AnthropicTransformer -> AnthropicResponse
 ```

-Using a middleware layer to smooth out differences may introduce some performance overhead, but the main goal here is to enable `claude-code-router` to support multiple providers.
+Using a middleware layer to smooth out differences may introduce some performance overhead, but the main goal here is to enable `ktai-router` to support multiple providers.

 As for the issue of DeepSeek’s lackluster tool usage — I found that it stems from poor instruction adherence in long conversations.
 Initially, the model actively calls tools, but after several rounds, it starts responding with plain text instead.
 My first workaround was injecting a system prompt to remind the model to use tools proactively.
 But in long contexts, the model tends to forget this instruction.